The Natural Anxiety Remedies that Worked for Me

 Trying an Anti-Depressant for Anxiety

-In my 30s (15 years ago), I eventually went on an anti-depressant for anxiety.
-At the time, I wasn’t yet into natural or integrative health, and was relieved to just find anything that would help.
+In my 30s, I eventually went on an anti-depressant for anxiety.
+At the time, I wasn’t yet into natural or integrative health, and was relieved to find anything that would help.
 I tried a couple of different medications before discovering citalopram worked best for me.

 And medication did ease my anxiety, but came with side effects.
 I felt a little numb, didn’t really feel my emotions, and rarely laughed or cried.

-Two years ago, after 15 years on an anti-depressant, I decided to look for natural remedies for anxiety.
+After 15 years on an anti-depressant, I decided to look for natural remedies for anxiety.

 Today, I’m grateful to report that I did, in fact, find the right combination of natural approaches for anxiety that worked for me.

-Natural Anxiety Remedies that Were Less Effective
+Natural Anxiety Remedies That Were Less Effective

 As a natural health writer and podcaster, I regularly interview people with anxiety success stories.
 I want to try most of the anxiety strategies I hear about – and just about have.